Mar 31, 2022

 True!
 The more time investments have to grow, the more money they can earn.
 In other words, future you could really benefit from the investments you make today.

 It’s all about compounding.
 Money you earn from investments starts earning over time.
-Here’s an example: If a teen invests $150 per month with a 8% annual interest rate starting when they are 16 years old, they can watch it grow to more than $1 million by the time they are 65 years old.
+Here’s an example: If a teen invests $150 per month with an 8% annual return starting when they are 16 years old, they can watch it grow to more than $1 million by the time they are 65 years old.
 And surprisingly, the $150 they set aside each month equals less than $90,000 of that.

-Waiting just 5 more years — until the age of 21 — to start $150 monthly savings would only reach about $730,000 by age 65.
-That’s nearly $400,000 less without the 5-year head start, and only about $10,000 less original contribution!
+Waiting just 5 more years — until the age of 21 — to start $150 monthly investing would leave $250,000 less at age 65 without the 5-year head start.
+And only about $10,000 less original contribution!
 While you’re living with your parents, why not take advantage of this period and save a majority?
 That’s an opportunity for present you to give a big boost to future you.

 Different investments have different levels of risk.
 There’s always a chance that you could lose money, whether you are investing in the stock market, real estate or something else.